o-ran-sc/nonrtric-plt-ranpm/docs/overview.rst

 ********

-The OSC Non-RT RIC provides a high performing, fully scalable end-to-end solution for handling PM Mesurements.
+The OSC Non-RT RIC provides a high performing, fully scalable end-to-end solution for handling PM Measurements.
 A PM report (containing aggregated PM measurements over a time interval) is an XML file.
 The format is defined by 3GPP (TS 32.432 and 3GPP TS 32.435).
 The files are collected from the RAN and stored.
 An rApp can subscribe for chosen measurement types from measured resources in the network.